Kamerun campaign: War in 1915

 By 1915, the majority of German forces, except for those holding out at the strongholds of Mora and Garua had withdrawn to the mountainous interior of the colony surrounding the new capital at Jaunde.
 In the spring of that year German forces were still able to significantly stall or repulse assaults by Allied forces.
 A German force under the command of Captain von Crailsheim from Garua even went on the offensive, engaging the British during a failed raid into Nigeria at the Battle of Gurin.
 This surprisingly daring incursion into British territory prompted General Frederick Hugh Cunliffe to launch another attempt at taking the German fortresses at Garua at the Second Battle of Garua in June, resulting in a British victory.
 This action freed Allied units in northern Kamerun to push further into the interior of the colony.
+Approximately 5,400 soldiers from the Indian 5th Light Infantry Division arrived in November 1915 to support allied offensives deeper into Kamerun.
 This push resulted in the Allied victory at the Battle of Ngaundere on 29 June.
 Cunliffe's advance south to Jaunde, however, was stalled by heavy rains, and his force instead participated in the continuing Siege of Mora.

 When the weather improved, British forces under Cunliffe moved further south, capturing a German fort at the Battle of Banjo in November and occupying a number of other towns by the end of the year.
 By December, the forces of Cunliffe and Dobell were in contact and ready to conduct an assault of Jaunde.
 In this year most of Neukamerun was occupied by Belgian and French troops, who also began to prepare for an assault on Jaunde.

 Surrender in 1916

 In early 1916, the German commander, Carl Zimmermann came to the conclusion that the campaign was lost.
 With Allied forces pressing in on Jaunde from all sides and German resistance faltering, he ordered all remaining German units and civilians to escape to the neutral Spanish colony of Rio Muni.
 By mid-February of that year the last German garrison at Mora surrendered, ending the Siege of Mora.
 German soldiers and civilians which had escaped to Spanish Guinea were treated amicably by the Spanish, who had only 180 militiamen in Río Muni and were unable to forcibly intern them.
 Most native Cameroonians remained in Muni but the Germans eventually moved to Fernando Po; some were eventually transported by Spain to the neutral Netherlands (from where they could reach home) before the war was over.
-Many Cameroonians, including the paramount chief of the Beti people, moved to Madrid, where they lived as visiting nobility on German funds.
+Many Cameroonians, including numerous chiefs of the Beti people, moved to Madrid, where they lived as visiting nobility on German funds.

+Atrocities

+German forces ordered a scorched earth policy against the indigenous Duala people to repress an alleged "people's war."
+Duala women were victims of wartime sexual violence by the German forces.
+Numerous killings were committed by German forces including in Jabassi where a white commander reportedly gave the order to "kill every native they saw."